DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 Data management and event processing tools were described and modeled.

-Protocols for efficient job submission and monitoring has been proivded.
+Protocols for efficient job submission and monitoring has been demonstrated.

 We are thankful for the instructor's hard work, and for the numerous participants who joined.